markstringer-dti/markstringer-dti.github.io/dti.md

 From that point on, the nature of the project changed.
 It wasn't about delivering on a list of functions, it was about rolling out to the clerks all across the country the tiny bit of working software that the product owner had shown them and then adding to that the next obvious steps.

-The other interesting thing about getting some working software in front of the people who might use it, was that it both asked and then started to answer the other two questions that I mentioned.
+The other interesting thing about getting some working software in front of the people who might use it, was that it both asked and then started to answer the other two questions that I've already talked about.
 "Can we do this?" and "Who is going to jump out and stop us."

 To the first question, the answer at first was "No." We didn't have any server space where we could deploy a live service.
 Bean counters who were working on the project for the client had been arguing for a while that the price of providing and supporting the servers was included in the contract and they should have to either commission them, pay for them or support them.
 This became a much harder argument to make once people in their own company were asking for the software.
 Suddenly they were in the way, rather than helping the company by being tough on costs, they were stopping people who worked for their organisation from getting at something that could make their lives easier.
 The servers appeared, and then money for staff to support them appeared and a real roll-out of the software started to happen.